How to check the alternator voltage output is one more simple check-up you can do on your own.

 Why is it important to check the alternator voltage output?

-- easier diagnostics of what the possible malfunction may be
+- easier diagnostics of what the possible malfunction is.

 You can make this check even if everything is OK with your car, it can’t hurt.
 It’s even preferable to do this at least two times a year.